changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-configure-chap.md

 <properties
-   pageTitle="StorSimple デバイスの CHAP の構成 | Microsoft Azure" description="StorSimple デバイスにチャレンジ ハンドシェイク認証プロトコル (CHAP) を構成する方法について説明します。" services="storsimple"
+   pageTitle="Configure CHAP for your StorSimple device | Microsoft Azure" description="Describes how to configure the Challenge Handshake Authentication Protocol (CHAP) on a StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"
-   documentationCenter=""
-   authors="alkohli"